seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 print_r($scraper->getMovieData());
 {% endhighlight %}

 We create an event loop.
 Then we create an instance of `Clue\React\Buzz\Browser`.
-The scraper uses this instance to perform its requests.
-We scrape to URLs with 40 seconds timeout.
-As you can see we even don't need to touch the scraper code.
+The scraper uses this instance to perform concurrent requests.
+We scrape two URLs with 40 seconds timeout.
+As you can see we even don't need to touch the scraper's code.
 All we need is to update `Browser` constructor and provide a `Connector` configured for using a proxy server.
-At first, create a socket client with an empty connector:
+At first, create a proxy client with an empty connector:

 {% highlight php %}
 <?php